revk/ESP32-Faikin/Manuals/DoC.md

 # Support / updates

 Updates are made available via this repository.
-I also provide an OTA server, with beta releases, but the ultimate place to get the latest code, with any security updates, is this repository.
+I also provide an OTA server, with beta releases.
+SOme older code did not auto update but allowed manual updates, however, these days, auto updates are enabled by default.

+The ultimate place to get the latest code, with any security updates, is this repository.

 # You can help